jrdennisoss/dosboxrm/RMDOS_API.md

 # RMDEV.SYS
 When loaded, this DOS device driver file responds to some INT 2F / DOS Multiplex calls.
-Mainly it's purpose is to tell applications where they can find the driver as well as some other things about the hardware.
+Its main purpose is to tell applications where they can find the driver as well as some other things about the hardware.
 It also handles the audio mixer interfaces.

-Note: The ReelMagic DOSBox code `reelmagic_driver.cpp` emulates this file's functionality and therfore is not required for using the DOSBox ReelMagic emulator.
+Note: The ReelMagic DOSBox code `reelmagic_driver.cpp` emulates this file's functionality and therefore is not required for using the DOSBox ReelMagic emulator.
 Like many emulated functionalities within DOSBox, there is no actual "RMDEV.SYS" file.
 Its functionality is permanently resident when ReelMagic support is enabled.

 ## Function AX=9800h
-The AX=9800h function has several subfunctions it responds to...
+The AX=9800h function has several subfunctions it responds to:

 ### Subfunction BX=0000 - Query Magic Number
 Means for applications to discover if the ReelMagic driver and hardware is installed.